alexpreynolds/cull-exemplars/README.md

 Intervals we keep are written to standard output.

-In the `priority_queue_max_hits`, we specify a `k` value of ~4.4M.
-This is the number of intervals we started with.
-In the optimal case, the intervals are all 2kb or more away from each other, but in reality there are overlaps and some number will get filtered.
-In this case, if an element popped off our queue has a score of zero, it is an artificial "placeholder" bin, so we stop testing and write whatever intervals we find to standard output.
+In the `priority_queue_max_hits` target, we specify a larger `k` value of 4453117 (~4.5M).
+This is the number of intervals we started with and the maximum number we can get back.
+In the optimal case, all intervals would be 2kb or more away from each other, but in reality there are overlaps and so some fraction of these will get filtered.
+In this case, we will therefore eventually pop an element off the queue that has a score of zero.
+This is an artificial "placeholder" bin, so we cease testing at this point and write whatever intervals we have found to standard output.

 ### Weighted-interval scheduling